ant-nrfconnect/sdk-ant/README.rst

 Which nRF SoC series are supported?
 ===================================

 ANT for nRF Connect SDK supports selected parts in the nRF52 (nRF52840, nRF52832), nRF53 (nRF5340) and nRF54 (nRF54L15, nRF54LM20) series.
-Contact https://www.thisisant.com/support for release timelines.
 Please see https://ant-nrfconnect.github.io/doc/compatibility.html for more details regarding ANT for nRF Connect SDK compatibility.

 Does enabling ANT affect the Bluetooth QDID used for certification?
 ===================================================================